LibreCAD/docs/getstart/configure.rst

 Drawing Defaults

-    Unit: Default unit of measure for all new drawings.
-If left as 'none' ...
+    **Unit**: Defines the :ref:`default unit of measure <measurements>` for all new drawings.

 Program Defaults

-    Auto backup: When check, a backup will be created when closing the file.
+    **Auto backup**: When check, a backup will be created when closing the file.
 Backup files are saved to the same directory as the drawing file with a tilde (~) appended to the file name.
-    Auto save time: The time in minutes to perform an automatice save of the open files.
+    **Auto save time**: The time in minutes to perform an automatice save of the open files.
 Auto files are saved to the same directory as the drawing file with a hash symbol (#) prefixed to the file name.
-    Don't use native OS file open dialog: When checked, LibreCAD's file open dialog is displayed when opening files.
+    **Don't use native OS file open dialog**: When checked, LibreCAD's file open dialog is displayed when opening files.
-    Modify layer of selected entities, at layer activation: ??
+    **Modify layer of selected entities, at layer activation**: ??

 Clear Settings

-    Layout
+    **Layout**:
-    All
+    **All**:

 Startup, when checked the following items will:

-    Display loading screen: LibreCAD's load screen (e.g. splash screen) is displayed when launching the application.
+    **Display loading screen**: LibreCAD's load screen (e.g. splash screen) is displayed when launching the application.
-    Start in tab mode: the drawing window is tabbed (same as selecting Drawings -> Tab mode from the main menu).
+    **Start in tab mode**: the drawing window is tabbed (same as selecting Drawings -> Tab mode from the main menu).
-    Start with main window maximized: LibreCAD will start with the application window full screen.
+    **Start with main window maximized**: LibreCAD will start with the application window full screen.
-    Enable CAD dockwidgets: show drawing tools (Circle, Curve, etc.) in the widget menu (Widgets -> Dockwidgets)
+    **Enable CAD dockwidgets**: show drawing tools (Circle, Curve, etc.) in the widget menu (Widgets -> Dockwidgets)
-    Enable CAD toolbars: show drawing tools (Circle, Curve, etc.) in the toolbar menu (Widgets -> Toolbars)
+    **Enable CAD toolbars**: show drawing tools (Circle, Curve, etc.) in the toolbar menu (Widgets -> Toolbars)